Harris Turns 60, But Prefers To Talk About Trumps Age - UrduPoint

 Harris Turns 60, But Prefers To Talk About Trump's Age

-Atlanta, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) Kamala Harris turns 60 on Sunday in the final stretch of a knife-edge election battle with 78-year-old Donald Trump, who is now the oldest presidential candidate in US history.
+Stonecrest, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) Kamala Harris turned 60 on Sunday in the final stretch of a knife-edge election battle with 78-year-old Donald Trump, as she urged a Black congregation in Georgia to embrace compassionate values while others "spread hate, sow fear and cause chaos."

-Age has been a crucial factor in a campaign that President Joe Biden quit over fears about his capacity, and where Harris has steadily taken aim at Trump's mental fitness for office.
+Harris, speaking at a Baptist megachurch near Atlanta, did not mention Trump by name but the crowd -- after spontaneously serenading her with "Happy Birthday" -- nodded knowingly to her allusions to her Republican rival.

+Georgia is one of the key states that are expected to decide the November 5 election.
+Both candidates were planning events later Sunday in another of those states, Pennsylvania, which both sides see as a must-win.

-With just over two weeks before Election Day, the Democratic vice president and the Republican billionaire are in a fierce race that polls suggest is effectively tied.
+With just over two weeks before Election Day, the Democratic vice president and the Republican billionaire are in a fierce race.

-The two candidates will on Sunday again be in Pennsylvania, the battleground that is considered a must-win among the seven key states expected to decide the November 5 election.

-Biden passed the torch to Harris after a disastrous debate against Trump raised concerns in the Democratic Party about his mental sharpness.
+Harris, addressing the enthusiastic Black churchgoers -- normally a strongly Democratic demographic -- delivered a temperate speech, telling the tale of the Good Samaritan but also using it to exhort the crowd to vote and "shine the light in moments of darkness."

+Indeed, Trump is using increasingly angry and dark language in the campaign.

 "Now he's ducking debates and canceling interviews because of exhaustion," Harris told a rally Saturday in Atlanta, mocking his rambling, off-script speeches.